Skip to main content

 In addition to the personal tax account, HMRC online services allow you to access a range of other online services including:

 Self assessment is one of HMRC’s most popular online services.
-To register for this service, you will need a unique taxpayer reference (UTR), which will then be linked with the government gateway account you have created.
-If you do not already have a UTR, you can apply for one by registering for self assessment on GOV.UK.
+To register for this service, you will need a unique taxpayer reference (also known as UTR), which will then be linked with the government gateway account you have created.
+If you do not already have a unique taxpayer reference, you can apply for one by registering for self assessment.

 If you want to get back to the self assessment online service, you need to click on the self assessment tile within your personal tax account.
 You will only be able to do this when the self assessment service has been activated.
 See heading: Activation codes for more on this.